dru1208/finstagram-deployment-guide/README.md

 heroku run bundle exec rake db:migrate
 ```

-17. In the dashboard of heroku, you can find the link to your app with the button "Open App" (should be in the top right of the dashboard)
+17. In the dashboard of heroku, you can find the link to your app with the button "Open App" (should be in the top right of the dashboard).
+After you open your application, you may realize that your posts are missing.
+This is because the database that we were working with previously was on our Gitpod workspace and now we're using a brand new database on Heroku, which is brand new and doesn't have any data yet.

-18. After you open your application, you may realize that your posts are missing.
-This is because the database that we were working with previously was on our Gitpod workspace, but now we're using a brand new database that is linked to heroku.
-In order to populate your database with data, create a file in the db directory called seeds.rb, and fill it in with the values in the seeds.rb file of this repository (top of the page).
-Run the following commands in your terminal to populate your database:
+18. In order to populate your database with data, create a file in the `db directory` called `seeds.rb` ex. *db/seeds.rb* and fill it in with the values found in the seeds.rb file at the top of *this* page.

+20. Run the following commands in your terminal to populate your database:

 ```
 git add .